zloirock/core-js/README.md

 Promise.resolve(32).then(x => console.log(x));
 ```

-By default, `@babel/runtime` polyfill only stable features, but like in `@babel/preset-env`, you can enable polyfilling of proposals by option `proposals: true`.
+By default, `@babel/runtime` polyfill only stable features, but like in `@babel/preset-env`, you can enable polyfilling of proposals by `proposals` option, as `corejs: { version: 3, proposals: true }`.

 ### Configurable level of aggressiveness